 Feng Shui is a philosophy developed in ancient China that outlines positive ways in which to organize yourself in your environment.
 Meditation is a practice in which you can learn to become familiar with your inner landscape.
-Both Feng Shui and Meditation are used to generate harmony and peace within our life.
+Both Feng Shui and Meditation are used to generate harmony and peace within our lives.
 Loosely translated, Feng Shui means the art of living in harmony with our environment.
 We’re the product of our environment and what we inherited from our parents (nature) along with the people we come in contact and our physical environment (nurture).
 These begin to mold our perceptions of the world and affect our reactions to it.

-Our daily lives are full of time sensitive duties along with high-stress careers that require us to maintain our overall health in order to prevent exhaustion and fatigue.
+Our daily lives are full of time-sensitive duties along with high-stress careers that require us to maintain our overall health in order to prevent exhaustion and fatigue.
 Adopting an exercise regimen and healthy eating habits are well-known to benefit both body and mind, but there are other practices out there that can add more depth to a self-care plan – including Meditation and Feng Shui.

 Feng Shui Bed Placement